saptarshihalder/neuraflux1/server/model/mini_llm/README.md

 - **Transformer Architecture**: Implements a transformer model with GLU activations and RoPE
 - **Knowledge Transfer**: System for distilling knowledge from larger teacher models
 - **Mathematical Problem-Solving**: Specialized training for solving complex mathematical problems
+- **Web Interface**: ChatGPT-style UI for interacting with the model

 ## Components